 5. It offers rich opportunities for career growth

-One of the main draws of Ireland for medical device and pharmaceutical is the talent pool that exists in the country.
+One of the main draws of Ireland for medical device and pharmaceutical manufacturers is the talent pool that exists in the country.
 However, with the industry growing at the rate it currently is, the talent pool is becoming increasingly sparse.

 Other groups have also reported recruitment troubles in areas including: